mrazjava/booklink-backend/.aws/README.md

 Amazon Web Services is used as the hosting platform of booklink application.

 ## Overview
-Upon merge to `master` branch, sources are verified, built and packaged into a docker image which is pushed to AWS [ECR](https://aws.amazon.com/ecr/) with
+Upon merge to `master`, sources are verified, built and packaged into a docker image which is pushed to AWS [ECR](https://aws.amazon.com/ecr/) with
-'master' label.
+_master_ label.
 A new version of a [task definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) is rendered and uploaded to AWS [ECS](https://aws.amazon.com/ecs/).
 This in turn tells the [service](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-service.html) to re-deploy the latest image as defined in the new specification of a task definition.